Tantia Bhil: Life

-Tantia was born in an Indian tribal Bhil community at the Pandhana village in Nimar district of Nagpur Kingdom in around 1842.
+Tantia was born in an Indian tribal Bhil community at the Pandhana village in Nimar district of Nagpur Kingdom on 25 January 1840 (on the 12th day of Sankranti; as it occurred on either 12/13 January in those days so 24/25 January is considered).
 As per one modern account, he embarked on his way of life after the harsh measures taken by the British following the Indian Rebellion of 1857.
 Tantia was first arrested around 1874 for "bad livelihood" and after a year's sentence turned to more serious crimes of theft and kidnapping.
 He was arrested for the second time in 1878 by Haji Nasrullah Khan Yousufzai (British army officer) and jailed at Khandwa, escaping after only three days, and from there took up his life as a dacoit which money used for local community.
 Money originally looted by British in India.

 Tantia was lured to a parley by an officer of the Indore army who promised him a pardon, but was ambushed and taken to Jubbulpore where he was tried and hanged on 4 December 1889.

 History

-It is an indisputable fact that freedom fighters have all along been termed as rebels by the powers that be it the Mughal Empire of Aurangzeb or the British rule.
+It is an indisputable fact that freedom fighters have all along been termed as rebels by the powers that be, ranging from the Maratha Empire of Shivaji or the British rule.
 Tantya Bhil was one of the greatest revolutionaries who waged an armed struggle against the British rule for twelve years and endeared himself to the masses by virtue of his indomitable courage and passion to uproot the foreign rule.
 Political parties and educated class launched forceful movement for ending the British Rule.
 But much before these movements, tribal communities and revolutionary like Tantya Bhil raised a banner of revolt against the British rule.
 Tantya Bhil became a symbol of the feelings of tribals and general people.

-About one hundred twenty years ago Tantya Bhil emerged as a great hero of the masses and became since then a long cherished pride of Bhil tribe.
+About one hundred twenty years ago Tantya Bhil emerged as a great hero of the masses and became since then a long-cherished pride of Bhil tribe.
 He epitomized the indomitable courage, exceptional agility and organizing skill.

 Tantya Bhil used to plunder the government treasuries of the British government and wealth of their sycophants used to distribute it among the poor and needy.
 In fact, he was the Messiah of the have-nots.
 He was popularly called Mama by people of all age groups.
 This address of Tantya became so popular that the Bhils still feel proud in being addressed as "Mama".
 He used to reach out to those who were in need of financial help in a miraculous manner.

 The news of the arrest of Tantya Bhil was prominently published in the 10 November 1889 issue of the New York Times.
 In this news he was described as the "Robin Hood of India".